DFreds/flutter_redux_boilerplate/README.md

 ### screens

 Screens are widgets that compose other widgets in order to display a full screen in an application.
-These are the widgets that get navigated to via the `Navigator` and are referenced in the routes.
+These are the widgets that can optionally be navigated to via the `Navigator` and can be referenced in the routes.

 ### selectors